Static properties of two linearly coupled discrete circuits: Conclusions

 \section{Conclusions}

-In this work we have considered two stacked BH rings coupled by an intra-tunneling strength, which is a system recently considered in the field of Atomtronics.
-We have investigated the static many-body properties of this system with commensurate filling by using exact diagonalization techniques.
+In this work, we have considered a bosonic two-ring ladder, a system which is of particular interest in the emergent field of Atomtronics \cite{Amico_Roadmap}, as it can be suitably engineered to work as a supercurrent-based qubit device, it allows to explore magnetic-like phases in the presence of artificial gauge fields, and it is prone to disclose a rather rich dynamical scenario where persistent currents and vortices can tunnel between the rings.
+In addition, the two-ring ladder system does interpolate between other two classes of prototypical atomtronic devices: the famous double-well geometry (also known as bosonic Josephson junction) and the (single) Bose-Hubbard ring.
+Since we explored extended ranges of model parameters, the presented results have captured not only standard "asymptotic limits", but also interesting cross-over regimes, where the competition among different couplings is at its most crucial.

+Within a simple analytical framework and by means of the exact numerical diagonalization of the system's Hamiltonian, we have investigated the static properties of the ground state.
 We have shown that the competition between the two tunneling strengths (intra-ring and inter-ring coupling), together with the interaction, determine the quantum properties of the two connected rings.
+We have also discussed the effects of the non commensurability when one atom is added (subtracted) from the commensurate situation, and we have shown that these effects become more important for large interactions.

 First we have studied the single-particle ground state, which can be interpreted as different configurations of the same type of vortex states in both rings.
-Then, in the many-body case, we have provided a comprehensive analysis of the quantum many-body features of the system.
-We have investigated the coherence/fragmentation properties, where we have found that the tunneling parameter $J$ is dominant in comparison with $J_{\perp}$.
+Then we have considered the interacting system with different number of trapped atoms, providing a comprehensive analysis of the quantum features of the system.
+We have investigated the coherence and fragmentation properties, where we have found that the tunneling parameter $J$ is dominant in comparison with $J_{\perp}$.
 We have also studied the quantum correlations between sites.
-In general, the two pair correlations increase with the interaction.
-However, there is a range of values, $J/J_\perp >1$ ($J/J_\perp <1$), where there is a competition between tunneling strengths that causes the appearance of a minimum in the intra-ring (inter-ring) two pair correlation for moderate values of the interaction.
+In general, the pair correlations increase with the interaction.
+However, there is a range of values, $J/J_\perp >1$ ($J/J_\perp <1$), where there is a competition between tunneling strengths that causes the appearance of a minimum in the intra-ring (inter-ring) pair correlation for moderate values of the interaction.
+We have studied the entanglement of the ground state between the two rings computing its reduced density matrix.
+We have pointed out that in the superfluid case the non-null Schmidt coefficients of the system are the same as of a bosonic Josephson junction, and that the system is always entangled when the number of trapped atoms is incommensurate with the total number of sites of the system.
+Thus, the ground state can only be written as a product state in the Mott-insulator regime and with an integer value of the filling factor.